Curiosity Journal: December 28, 2011

 Learning

-Even though the author seemed hesitant to make definitive statements, I enjoyed “15 Scientific Facts about Creativity.”
-I liked this from number six:
+Even though the author seemed hesitant to make definitive statements, I enjoyed an article from onlineuniversities.com entitled, “15 Scientific Facts about Creativity.”
+One thing they said was:

 Unlike intelligence, creativity tends to thrive when thinking slows down, although “flashes” of inspiration and insight occur with the speed of flashes.